3mdeb/news-and-ideas/blog/content/post/2019-07-02-qubes-os-and-3mdeb-minisummit.md

   little bit for reasonably performing ARM systems.
 There is also some hope in OpenPOWER and RISC-V, but ports to those architectures would require reasonably market demand for which we don't see potential right now.
+  Interestingly there is 2BTC bounty for Power Architecture support in Qubes OS you can read bout it [here](https://github.com/QubesOS/qubes-issues/issues/4318).
 * It looks like Qubes OS development doesn't face any significant issues from firmware level.
 It's good to know that hardware Qubes OS operate on reasonable quality firmware.